RKrahl/pytest-dependency/doc/src/usage.rst

 case, while in `TestClassNamed` these names are overridden by an explicit name argument to the :func:`pytest.mark.dependency` marker.

+.. versionchanged:: 0.3
+   The name of the class is prepended to method name to form the default name for the test.

 .. _usage-parametrized:

 Parametrized tests